Polyanyanwu/graces-art-pp5/README.md

 The user may finally opt to "proceed to checkout" where payment is made and the order is placed or click on "keep shopping" to return to the artworks list.

+#### **Checkout/Payment**

+The Checkout page opens when a user clicks "Proceed to Checkout" from the Shopping Bag page or from the Add to Bag success summary display.
+The checkout page invites the user to fill out the form for the delivery details and the card number for the payment.
+The discount field is also open for the user to put a discount code copied from the discount available at the banner of every page.
+If the discount code is correct and the conditions are met, the discount is applied.

 ## **Testing**